 Level 3: Advanced

 ASVS Level 3 is the highest level of verification within the ASVS.
-This level is typically reserved for applications that require significant levels of security verification, such as those that may be found within areas of military, health and safety, critical infrastructure, etc. Organisations may require ASVS Level 3 for applications that perform critical functions, where failure could significantly impact the organization's operations, and even its survivability.
-Example guidance on the application of ASVS Level 3 is provided below.
-An application achieves ASVS Level 3 (or Advanced) if it adequately defends against advanced application security vulnerabilities and also demonstrates principles of good security design.
+This level is for applications that require significant levels of security verification, such as those found within areas of military, health and safety, critical infrastructure, etc. Organisations may require ASVS Level 3 for applications that perform critical functions, where failure could significantly impact the organization's operations, and even its survivability.
+An application achieves ASVS Level 3 (or Advanced) if it adequately defends against advanced application security vulnerabilities and demonstrates principles of good security design.

-An application at ASVS Level 3 requires more in depth analysis, architecture, coding, and testing than all the other levels.
-A secure application is modularized in a meaningful way (to facilitate e.g. resiliency, scalability, and most of all, layers of security), and each module (separated by network connection and/or physical instance) takes care of its own security responsibilities (defence in depth), that need to be properly documented.
-Responsibilities include controls for ensuring confidentiality (e.g. encryption), integrity (e.g. transactions, input validation), availability (e.g. handling load gracefully), authentication (including between systems), non-repudiation, authorization, and auditing (logging).
+An application at ASVS Level 3 requires the most in depth documentation, security assessment, architecture review, and testing.

 Applying ASVS in Practice

-Different threats have different motivations.
-Some industries have unique information and technology assets and domain specific regulatory compliance we provide industry-specific guidance regarding recommended ASVS levels.
+Some industries have unique information, technology assets, and domain specific regulatory compliance requirements.
+Below we provide industry-specific guidance regarding recommended ASVS levels.

-Although some unique criteria and some differences in threats exist for each industry, a common theme throughout all industry segments is that opportunistic attackers will look for any easily exploitable vulnerable applications, which is why ASVS Level 1 is recommended for all applications regardless of industry.
-This is a suggested starting point to manage the easiest to find risks.
+Although some unique criteria and differences in threats exist for each industry, a common theme throughout all industry segments is that opportunistic attackers will look for any vulnerable and easily exploitable applications.For this reason ASVS Level 1 is recommended for all applications regardless of industry.
+It is the recommended starting point to manage the easier to find vulnerabilities.

 Organizations are strongly encouraged to look more deeply at their unique risk characteristics based on the nature of their business.
 At the other end of the spectrum is ASVS Level 3, which is reserved for those cases that might endanger human safety or when a full application breach could severely impact the organization.